domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Success is relative to happiness.

-Never boast (unless you are hungry)--you will eat your words.
+Never boast (unless you're hungry)--you will eat your words.

-If anything in life is easy, you are doing it wrong.
-(More realistically, if anything in life is easy, you are either doing it sub-optimally, or you have already learned how to do it optimally.)
+If anything in life is easy, you're doing it wrong.
+(More realistically, if anything in life is easy, you're either doing it sub-optimally, or you've already learned how to do it optimally.)

 Strive for excellence.
 Whether you achieve it or not does not matter.
 'Tis the strive that counts.